itucsdb1817/itucsdb1817/docs/source/user/index.rst

 discussions etc.
 Users can also comment under these posts and contribute to the community even further.

+Our project is a social media / user submitted content site.
+It is intended for communities to discuss content they create or find on the internet, similar to websites reddit and digg.

+Each user has the ability to post content, (images, videos, links, text-posts markdown), comment on them, and vote posts and comments of other users.
+Users can select or create tags which are attached to posts for the type of their context, and later browse the posts with specific tags.

+Administrators will have the ability to review reports and users.

+Tags are small communities, have posts about specific subjects and have rules created by the respective tags’ communities.
+Tagged posts are moderated by Tag Moderators which do not have site wide permissions but are responsible for moderating their created tags.

+Latest posts will be displayed on the home page with their vote and comment counts.

 Main page displays a feed with lastest posts and tags!